Councilman body

 Councilman body (upper-right) and ballooning degeneration (centre-left).
 H&E stain.

-In pathology, a Councilman body, also known as a Councilman hyaline body or apoptotic body, is an eosinophilic globule of apoptotic hepatocyte cell fragments.
+In pathology, a Councilman body, also known as a Councilman hyaline body, is an eosinophilic globule of apoptotic hepatocyte cell fragments (an apoptotic body).
 Ultimately, the fragments are taken up by macrophages or adjacent parenchymal cells.
 They are found in the liver of individuals suffering from acute viral hepatitis, yellow fever, and other viral syndromes.